On the Minimum/Stopping Distance of Array Low-Density Parity-Check Codes: Upper Bound on

 We remark that for $q=7$, the matrix in (\ref{eq:supportm}) reduces to

 We observe that there are indeed some identical columns when $q=7$.
-However, the bound in Theorem~\ref{th:1} is still valid, since these columns can just be removed from (\ref{eq:supportmq7}) and we will end up in the valid (but column-permuted) support matrix which corresponds to a codeword of weight $12$, but the bound $d(7,6) \leq 20$ is of course not tight in this case.
+However, the bound in Theorem~\ref{th:1} is still valid, since these columns can just be removed from (\ref{eq:supportmq7}) and we will end up in the valid (but column-permuted) support matrix

+which corresponds to a codeword of weight $12$, but the bound $d(7,6) \leq 20$ is of course not tight in this case.
 In fact, we found by exhaustive search that the codeword corresponding to the matrix in (\ref{eq:supportmq7red}) is indeed a minimum-weight codeword.
+Similarly, for $q=11$, the matrix in (\ref{eq:supportm}) reduces to

+after removing pairs of identical columns, which corresponds to a codeword of weight $16$.
+As for $q=7$, the bound in Theorem~\ref{th:1} is still valid, but not tight in this case as well.
+By running an exhaustive search, we found that the codeword corresponding to the matrix in (\ref{eq:supportmq11red}) is in fact a minimum-weight codeword.

-Finally, we remark that the template support matrix in (\ref{eq:supportm}) for $q=7$, $11$, $13$, $17$, and $19$ do not give instances with columns in the order as implied by the parity-check matrix in (\ref{eq:pcmatrix}).
+Finally, we remark that the template support matrix in (\ref{eq:supportm}) for $q=7$, $11$, $13$, $17$, and $19$ does not give instances with columns in the order as implied by the parity-check matrix in (\ref{eq:pcmatrix}).
 This can easily be seen from the sequence of $y$-values for the matrix in (\ref{eq:supportm}), which should be nondecreasing.
 Furthermore, if two $y$-values are the same, then the corresponding sequence of $x$-values should be nondecreasing.
 For $q > 19$, it can easily be proved that the order is always according to (\ref{eq:pcmatrix}).
 However, as argued previously, this is not important (independent of the order, a support matrix will represent the same codeword/stopping set).